cvklein/oecs_checker/README.md

 This will output a list of styled headings (both the style and the content of the heading).
 Normal-styled paragraphs will appear as 'n'.
 This will give you a high-level overview of the document.
 Then it will flag common problems: missing sections, wrong section heading names, unusual styles, etc. If things are very wrong, it may not catch all errors.
 Run it again after editing until it passes.

+*Important Note:* If you make changes while using track changes, this script doesn't seem to pick up on them until the changes are accepted.
+I would suggest getting template verified first without track changes.

-The `test/` directory contains several example files that you can try it on. `test/Good.docx` is correctly formatted as per the current template.
-Other files show a variety of errors.
+The `test/` directory contains several example files that you can try the script on. `test/Good.docx` is correctly formatted as per the current template.
+Other files demonstrate a variety of errors.

 This has been built using the OECS template of 15 June 2024.
 It will need to be updated if the template changes.